Saturday, June 12 Arrival

 You will be free to explore the elegant streets with their 18th century architecture, leafy Victorian parks and fine shops or have lunch at one of the many fine restaurants or in one of Bath’s eclectic cafes, at your own discretion.
 We will meet for high tea in the famous pump room which has been operating continuously as a meeting place for over 200 years.

-Our final midday Solstice ceremony either on top of Silbury Hill or in a Crop Circle will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest and celebration!
+Our final midday Solstice ceremony in a Sacred place will focus on Divine Union, connection to All There Is and Oneness via the cosmic matrix, followed by integration, rest and celebration!

 Pack up and return to Heathrow airport by Midday.